-As a Charleston SC Moving company, we know moving can be an exciting time, but the actual process of moving can be daunting.
+As an Mt pleasant & Charleston SC Moving company, we know moving can be an exciting time, but the actual process of moving can be daunting.
 There’s so many small moving parts you have to coordinate, so many emotions you have to sort through, so much work, so much physical effort.
 As with most things, preparation is key.
 Here are a few tips on how to prepare your home and yourself for the smoothest move possible.
 You may even be able to enjoy yourself during the process!

 1. Sort & Purge – The last thing you want is to end up with leftover broken Christmas lights in your brand-new home.
 Moving can give you a chance to start fresh and get rid of clutter.
 There are many benefits to decluttering.
 When it comes to moving, decluttering simply means you will have less to pack.
 Start sorting and purging as soon as you decide to move.

 2. Make a plan – If you’re using a moving company, start doing your research and get a free quote.
 Having a moving company in place as early on as possible is best as it will save you the unnecessary stress of trying to book someone last-minute.
 Booking it early will give you better chances of getting the dates you need, more flexibility and the peace of mind knowing it is done.
 Use a moving check-list to help keep you on track as you plan your move.
 Another thing to keep in mind is budget.
 Calculate moving costs ahead of time: moving company costs, travel costs to your new home, tipping your movers, boarding your pet or babysitting costs.
 Planning ahead will save you from the fatigue of last-minute decisions.

 3. Have a notebook or designated folder on your laptop for all things moving related.
 Keep your moving company estimates, receipts and inventory of times you’re moving all in one place for easy access.